🔳 Our innovation framework

 It’s never the end game, even if you have the best technology in the world ready to launch.
 Startups’ and corporates’ R&D programs’ graveyards are full of amazing solutions without a problem to solve!

 As important as understanding your product, you need to understand your Super-Powers.
-How and why you’ll get to a breakthrough product, get it to the market faster than anyone else, or sustain its added value for years to come.
+How and why you’ll get to a breakthrough product, bringwith it to the market faster than anyone else, or sustain its added value for years to come.
 These superpowers are your main barrier to entry to would-be competitors.

-Associated to the product, we will also explain as briefly as possible your Distribution strategy (even in SaaS, always worry that distribution could end up as the trickiest part of your business) and your cost structure (mainly, are you in Capex or Opex mode, and where are the bulk of the investments needed).
+Associated with, the product, we will also explain as briefly as possible your Distribution strategy (even in SaaS, always worry that distribution could end up as the trickiest part of your business) and your cost structure (mainly, are you in Capex or Opex mode, and where are the bulk of the investments needed).

 Being practical with your culture